APPLYING FOR READMISSION

-Students who were previously enrolled at ECU as a degree-seeking student and discontinued their enrollment for any reason and any length of time, must apply for readmission.
+Students who previously enrolled at ECU as a degree-seeking student and discontinued their enrollment for any reason and any length of time must apply for readmission.
 To get started, review the admission guidelines, policies, and deadline dates below.

 All readmit students must:

-- Pay the $70 nonrefundable application fee at the time of applicatio
+- Pay the $35 nonrefundable application fee at the time of application

 - If any college coursework was attempted since last being enrolled at ECU, official transcripts from each individual college/university attended must be submitted.
 The transcript(s) must indicate that a minimum cumulative GPA of 2.5 or higher has been earned by the final transcripts deadline noted below.
 Transfer credits will be evaluated according to university policy.
 Official transcripts from most transcript services are accepted.
 Otherwise please have all official documents sent in a sealed/signed envelope.

 Students must apply for readmission to the Office of Undergraduate Admissions prior to the application deadline.
 Eligibility to apply for readmission after suspension does not guarantee acceptance, as the university must adhere to enrollment restrictions.